loamcodes/loamcodes.github.io/src/pages/high-level.md

 ### 4. Frontend

-Opinionated, modern frontend toolchain with declarative environment configuration to guide you from local development and testing, to staging, and finally to a production app backed by a live blockchain network.
+Opinionated, modern frontend toolchain with declarative environment configuration.
+From local dev and testing, to staging, to a production app—Loam has you covered.